Greetings from Singapore and another edition of Where I’m At; a monthly update of what I’ve been up to and general site news.

 A visa run to Singapore

 I am spending a few months in Thailand on a basic tourist visa, which means that after one month I have to leave and re-enter to start a new visa.
-The previous month I went to Myanmar for 3 weeks.
+The Myanmar trip was part of a visa run.
 This time around I had not planned for a new country visit, so a short trip to a familiar destination was ok for me.

 In Thailand there is the option of doing a minivan day trip to the nearest border, but I prefer to make a mini break out of this situation, so I do one of my favourite travel pastimes and start playing with the destination maps on airline websites.